Squeljur/adblock/README.md

 # custom-ublock
-My custom filters for uBlock Origin
+My custom filters for uBlock Origin.

+Does not include anything specific honestly.